DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

    | 3     | END                        |
    +-------+----------------------------+

-As previously described, only the last action of a given type found in the list is taken into account.
+As previously described, all actions must be taken into account.
+This effectively duplicates traffic to both queues.
 The above example also shows that VOID is ignored.

 Action types
 ~~~~~~~~~~~~